neuza-git/lifx-dash/README.md

-### How to start :
+### exmples of use :
-./listendash
+./dashbutton
+screen -md dashbutton

 _(for now it just run and listen for the network traffic you can ctrl-c to quit but it does require to be run in background manually, for example [the screen package that I find very easy to use](https://linuxize.com/post/how-to-use-linux-screen/))_

 ### Dependence :
-It requires the *libpcap developer library* : (otherwise you'll get this error : pcap.h: No such file or directory)
+It requires the *libpcap developer library* : (otherwise you may get this error : pcap.h: No such file or directory)

 For ubuntu/debian (remove sudo if you don't have it) :